-In 2011, Dr. Cross was the first physical therapist in the nation to complete a fellowship with the National Rural Health Association, focusing on rural health political advocacy and leadership.
-He has also obtained various certifications with various national entities, including becoming an American Physical Therapy Association Credentialed Clinical Instructor in 2002, an Arthritis Foundation Arthritis Self-Help Course Leader in 2005, a nationally registered Emergency Medical Technician – Basic in 2009, and an American Red Cross Emergency Medical Response Instructor in 2010.
+In 2011, Dr. Cross was the first physical therapist in the nation to complete a fellowship with the National Rural Health Association in Washington, D.C., focusing on rural health political advocacy and leadership, including lobbying for federal legislation and analyzing the Patient Protection and Affordable Care Act and its potential effects on rural and minority populations.
+He has also obtained various certifications, with associated leadership duties, including becoming an American Physical Therapy Association Credentialed Clinical Instructor in 2002, an Arthritis Foundation Arthritis Self-Help Course Leader in 2005, a Special Olympics’ FUNfitness State Director in 2008 (served as Co-Director for SD for 6 years), a nationally registered Emergency Medical Technician – Basic in 2009, and an American Red Cross Emergency Medical Response Instructor in 2010.